-VDRL test is a nonspecific flocculation test for Syphilis.
+Venereal disease research laboratory (VDRL) test is a nonspecific flocculation test which is used for the screening of Syphilis.
 VDRL test is easy to perform and inexpensive, so it is commonly used in the screening of population for Syphilis.
 Without some other evidence for the diagnosis of syphilis, a reactive nontreponemal test does not confirm Treponema pallidum infection.

 Principle of VDRL Test:

-Non-treponemal antigen (Cardiolipin-Cholesterol-Lecithin) is used to detect the presence of “reagin antibodies” in patient’s serum.
+Non-treponemal antigen (Cardiolipin-Cholesterol-Lecithin) is used to detect the presence of “reagin antibodies” ( IgM and IgG antibodies to lipoidal material released from damaged host cells as well as to lipoprotein-like material, and possibly cardiolipin released from the treponemes) in patient’s serum.

 When the heat inactivated (to destroy complement) serum of patient is reacted with freshly prepared non-treponemal antigen, flocculation reaction (antigen and antibody complex are suspended) occurs.
 The flocculation can be observed by using Microscope with 10x objective and 10x eye piece.